 The sanitary sewer system collects wastewater from your home through a pipe called a sanitary lateral.
 This lateral carries wastewater from toilets, washing machines, dishwashers, showers and sinks to the sewer main, which carries wastewater from other homes and businesses to the City's wastewater treatment facility.

 Foundation drains collect groundwater from around the foundation of your home and are usually connected to the storm sewer by a storm lateral.
+In some older homes, these drains are connected to the sanitary or combined sewer by a sanitary lateral, or are not present.
 Water from rainfall events and snow melts are also collected by storm sewers and directed to nearby watercourses or storm water management ponds.

 While the City regularly cleans, inspects and repairs the sanitary and storm sewer systems, unanticipated problems can occasionally occur, causing increased water levels in the sewer (or surcharging).